sarahvbogaert/belgianTempHistory/README.md

 The file is also present in this repository: belgian_climate_2017_2021.csv.
 In this file, code 6418 is used for Brugge (Zeebrugge to be precise) and code 6472 is used for Marche-en-Famennes.

-What we can conclude from the obtained figure (TempHistoryBelgium.png) is that the temperature is higher for the latest period, especially the mean daily minimum temperature at the sea (Brugge).
+What we can conclude from the obtained figure is that the temperature in Belgium is slightly higher during period 2017-2021 compared to period 1981-2010.
+The temperature increase is more significant (around 4°C) at the sea (Brugge) when considering the mean daily minimum temperature.
+However, the mean daily maximum temperature has slightly decreased at the sea during the summer when comparing the two periods.
+In Marche-en-Famennes, which is more inland, both daily min and max temperatures, as well as the mean temperature, have increased during the time considered.
+One should perform statistical tests to conclude if this temperature increase is statistically significant.